Company Filings | More Search Options

-A sample Rule 8(b) representation letter is available.
+A sample Rule 8(b) representation letter and a sample 8(d) waiver letter are available.

-The letter must be submitted to the Office of the Ethics Counsel either in paper or electronic format and must contain contact information (including telephone number and email address).
+These letters must be submitted to the Office of the Ethics Counsel either in paper or electronic format.
 If electronic, the letter must be in PDF format and contain a manual signature, and be submitted using the form below:

 Notices submitted in paper should be sent to: